 The San Jacinto College Pastry Chef program:

-- Places emphasis on fundamental and advanced culinary arts techniques and hands-on, real world learning through working with our Program Director, faculty, managers, and chefs to operate a full-service catering operation, the San Jac Gator Café and Grill, a gourmet bakery, and a fine dining restaurant; and
+- Places emphasis on fundamental and advanced culinary arts techniques and hands-on, real-world learning through working with our program director, faculty, managers, and chefs through various educational scenarios and special events

 Accreditation by American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC) assures that a program is meeting at least a minimum of standards and competencies set for faculty, curriculum, and student services.